RosSlek/Books_sales_analysis/README.md

 #### • Save results to [excel](https://github.com/RosSlek/Books_sales_analysis/blob/master/Balance.xlsx) for easy access (there is more information then covered in analysis below).
 #### • Make some insights and suggestions of analysis.

+## About data:
+Dataset of educational books sold in year 2018-2019.
+This dataset has four categories of books sold, also provide information about author, publication, information about sales made on discounted books, cost price and profit.
+Books are sold in India, values are in Indian rupee (INR), which at the period under consideration was equal to around 0.012 Euro (Eur).

 ## Visualization:
 After dataset is cleaned and balance table is created, both tables are saved in a PostgreSQL database.
 Then this data is taken to Power bi and visualizations are created.
 ![image](https://github.com/RosSlek/Books_sales_analysis/assets/149397027/015e904f-bfed-4d15-96b0-7ce88e9703cc)